← Index · pp. 20–21

 You know I'll go to any length

-If you say you gonna fix my life
+If you say You gonna fix my life

 You better fix my life